Eastern small-footed myotis: Mating and reproduction

 A lactating female (left) and a juvenile (right) eastern small-footed bat visible in the entrance to their maternity roost.
 Note the differences in fur color and body proportions.

 As with many other species of bats, the eastern small-footed bat usually has only one offspring a year, although a few instances of twins have been noted.
 This k-selected reproductive strategy means that their populations are not capable of withstanding high mortality rates, making them particularly vulnerable to sudden population declines.
 Mating most often occurs in autumn and the female stores the male's sperm throughout hibernation in the winter.
-Fertilization occurs in the spring once the females are active again, and gestation occurs between 50–60 days with young being born in late May and early June.
+Fertilization occurs in the spring once the females are active again, and gestation occurs between 50 and 60 days with young being born in late May and early June.
 Mating has also been noted to occur throughout the hibernation period, if individuals are awake.
 During the time of breeding, large number of bats come together in a behavior commonly known as "swarming".
 All bats of this genus are polyandrous, meaning they mate with multiple partners throughout the mating period.
 This mating behavior allows them to increase the likelihood of copulation, and therefore increase their reproductive success.

 Male bats initiate copulation by mounting the female and tilting her head back nearly perpendicularly.
 The male secures his position by biting and pulling back on the hairs at the base of the female's skull.
 The male then uses his thumbs to further stabilize his position and enters the female using his penis, stabilized by its baculum, under her interfemoral membrane.
 Both individuals have been noted to be very quiet during copulation.
 Once the process is over the male dismounts the female and flies away to find another mate.

 Newborn bats (called "pups") weigh 20–35% of their mother's body weight and are completely dependent on their mother.
 The young's large body size is believed to lead to high-energy expenditure from the mother, which is what limits her to only having one offspring a year.
 Adult males and females may use the same rock outcrops, but as is typical for other bats in the genus, the sexes typically roost separately from one another.
 In Virginia, both sexes appear to roost alone or occasionally in pairs, except females begin to congregate into maternity groups around the time pups are born and likely maintain these "maternity colonies" until pups are weaned.
 Size of maternity colonies is not well studied, but they appear to form smaller groups than other bats in the genus.